BDI-pathogens/OpenABM-Covid19/documentation/covid19.md

 Second, when we model contact tracing via the phone app, the phone sees a subset of the network which is then used for contact tracing.

 The membership of different networks leads to age-group assortativity in the interactions.
-A previous study of social contacts for infectious disease modelling has estimated the mean number of interactions that individuals have by age group~\citep{mossong2008social}.
+A previous study of social contacts for infectious disease modelling has estimated the mean number of interactions that individuals have by age group [[1]](#1).
 This study is based on participants being asked to recall their interactions over the past day.
-We estimate mean interactions by age group by aggregating data (see Table~\ref{table_mean_daily_interactions}).
+We estimate mean interactions by age group by aggregating data (see Table **Mean Daily Interactions**).
 It is possible for an individual not to be connected to anybody (e.g. a person living alone in a household).

 ### Household Network

 Each individual is assigned to live in a single household.
 Each day every person has an interaction with everybody within their household.
-The proportion of people living in households of different sizes is taken from ONS data (see~\nameref{section_ABM_demographics}).
+The proportion of people living in households of different sizes is taken from ONS data.
 There are two important population-level aggregate statistics that we match: the household-size structure and the population age-structure.
 When individuals are assigned to households, we need to match these aggregate statistics and also require that our households reflect typical age mixes.
 To achieve this we use a reference panel of 10,000 households containing the household composition by age, produced by down-sampling UK-wide household composition data from the 2011 Census produced by the ONS.